Most people want to get healthier. Rarely, though, do they think about protecting and maintaining the health of their lungs.

 It’s time to change that.
 According to the

 Include lung cancer, and the numbers go up.
 The American Lung Association (ALA) states that lung cancer is the leading cause of cancer deaths in both men and women.
 An estimated 158,080 Americans were expected to die from it in 2016.

 The truth is that your lungs, just like your heart, joints, and other parts of your body, age with time.
 They can become less flexible and lose their strength, which can make it more difficult to breathe.
 But by adopting certain healthy habits, you can better maintain the health of your lungs, and keep them working optimally even into your senior years.

 1. Don’t smoke or stop smoking

 You probably already know that smoking increases your risk of lung cancer.
 But that’s not the only disease it can cause.
 In fact, smoking is linked to most lung diseases, including COPD, idiopathic pulmonary fibrosis, and asthma.
 It also makes those diseases more severe.
-Smokers are more likely to die from COPD than nonsmokers, for example.
+Smokers are

 Every time you smoke a cigarette, you inhale thousands of chemicals into your lungs, including nicotine, carbon monoxide, and tar.
 These toxins damage your lungs.
 They increase mucus, make it more difficult for your lungs to clean themselves, and irritate and inflame tissues.
 Gradually, your airways narrow, making it more difficult to breathe.